DaaanielTV/DaaanielTV/README.md

 📚 Currently Learning: Python, Java, DevOps, network security, cloud computing, and AI.

-🎮 Minecraft Projects: Running a SMP + RPG Minecraft server and working on hosting-club.de, a free Minecraft hosting service.

 🚀 Goal: Building an affordable, community-driven hosting service for Minecraft servers.

 🤝 Collaboration: Open to working on tech, AI, and Minecraft-related projects.